Liverpool Regeneration Tracker

 Pumpfields & Limekilns Regeneration

-The Pumpfields and Limekilns regeneration project has reached a definitive milestone with Liverpool City Council formally adopting the Supplementary Planning Document (SPD) on 2 June 2026.
-This masterplan establishes a comprehensive framework to transform approximately 100 acres of underutilised brownfield land into a sustainable, high-density residential-led neighbourhood.
-The vision, spanning a 15 to 20 year delivery horizon, aims to facilitate the development of over 7,000 new homes, supported by new public realm, active travel infrastructure, and mixed-use employment spaces, effectively bridging the city centre with North Liverpool.
+The Pumpfields and Limekilns regeneration project is currently in its implementation phase following the formal adoption of the Supplementary Planning Document (SPD) by Liverpool City Council on 2 June 2026.
+This masterplan establishes a strategic framework to transform approximately 100 acres of brownfield land into a sustainable, high-density residential-led neighbourhood.
+The 20-year vision supports the delivery of over 7,000 new homes, alongside integrated public realm, active travel infrastructure, and mixed-use employment spaces, designed to connect the city centre with North Liverpool.

 North edge of City CentreL3